trans-travel/trans-travel/us/mt.md

 on-the-books-but-not-enforceable-due-to-SCOTUS anti-gay marriage law was amended, as well as nearly every other law in Montana that references sex).

+Note that this also places gender non-conforming cis women at risk of invasive questioning and state action.

 Non-binary people are not recognized.